February 4, 2025

 The ocean presents unique challenges.
 The best paddling technique on the high seas eats up distance with smooth strokes, despite encountering swells and wind.

 Your foundation for optimizing vertical transfer lies in foot placement.
 Sea kayaks are built with adjustable foot pegs to brace the body and maintain an upright position, so that your legs also power your forward motion.
-In a sit on top, molded plastic foot wells also offer a place to brace feet against the boat.
+In a sit-on top kayak, molded plastic foot wells also offer a place to brace feet against the boat.

 Vertical transfer refers to the energy that moves from foot, lower leg, upper leg, and torso to the arms and upper body.
 This energy, which begins with braced feet placed on foot pegs or in foot wells, is transferred from lower body to upper body by engaging leg muscles and core (abdominal) muscles.
 The muscles engaged include those in the feet, legs, core, chest/back, and arms/shoulders.